EasyIP2023/lucurious/README.md

 Inspired by the t.v series the expanse and other syfy t.v shows/movies.

 Lucurious (L) Lowkey (U) unsure and curious if this is even possible, but why stop now!!!
-Essentially it will be an easy to use library for building highly sophisticated and advanced [Vulkan](https://www.khronos.org/vulkan/) DRM renderers.
+Essentially it will be an easy to use library for building highly sophisticated and advanced [Vulkan](https://www.khronos.org/vulkan/) DRM renderers that work directly with KMS.
 These renderers allow for easy creation of interactable single application compositors that appear to be straight out of science fiction.

 ## Dependencies
 * vulkan (Install your graphics card driver)